Racecar goat at Farm Sanctuary

 Growing Global Goat Milk Demand

 From 1960 to 2017, the number of goats kept for milk stayed fairly constant in the Americas, Europe, and Oceania, while it more than tripled in Asia and Africa.
 With roughly one billion domestic goats on Earth, only about 22% are kept for milk production.
-Still, most are raised in much smaller scale systems than used for cattle and chickens, and the corresponding processes, products, and markets are thus less regulated and less understood.
+Still, most are raised in much smaller-scale systems than those used for cattle and chickens, and the corresponding processes, products, and markets are thus less regulated and less understood.

 2019